Principles underlying efficient exciton transport unveiled by information-geometric analysis: Scalar Figures of Merit

 it can be shown that the FIM elements reduce to

-and for this form of FIM, the Information Geometric picture is no longer valid (since the `embedding space' is now $1$D).
-In this case, all except one of the FIM eigenvalues are trivially zero.
+and, for this form of FIM, the information geometric picture is no longer valid (since the `embedding space' is now 1D).
+In this case, the largest FIM eigenvalue is $|\vec{\nabla} P|^2$ and all other eigenvalues are trivially zero due to orthogonality of the eigenvectors.
 Even though our steady state current figure of merit does not fall into this `binary choice' category, it is still a simple scalar quantity.
 Therefore, for the parameter importance we simply use the matrix of partial derivatives given by

 such that the eigenvector of this matrix corresponding to the only non-zero eigenvalue gives us the direction of steepest ascent in parameter space (i.e. $\vec{\nabla} I_{ss}$) and the gradients along all orthogonal directions are zero.
-The absolute values of the components of this eigenvector in the bare parameter basis then give us the relative importance of each model input parameter on the steady state current.
-This is more similar to a traditional sensitivity analysis rather than the method used for the \textit{arrival} and \textit{loss} time distributions described in the main text.
+The absolute values of the components of this eigenvector in the bare parameter basis then give us the relative importance of each model input parameter for the steady state current.
+This is a more traditional sensitivity analysis approach as opposed to the information geometry inspired method used for the arrival-time and loss-time distributions described in the main text.